f3d-app/f3d/CONTRIBUTING.md

 If not, you may want to look at our [getting started](doc/dev/GETTING_STARTED.md) guide, that provide steps to compile F3D.

-Once you are able to build F3D, you may want to take a look at the opened [issues](https://github.com/f3d-app/f3d/issues), especially, the ones with the ["good first issue"](https://github.com/f3d-app/f3d/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) label.
+Once you are able to build F3D, you may want to take a look at the opened [issues](https://github.com/f3d-app/f3d/issues), especially, the ones with the ["good first issue"](https://github.com/f3d-app/f3d/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) label if you are beginner, or the ones with the ["help wanted"](https://github.com/f3d-app/f3d/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) label if you have already some experience with programming and contribution in general.

-If one sounds interesting to you, then you should just go ahead and comment on the issue and ask for any help or clarification needed.
+If one sounds interesting to you and is not yet assigned, then you should just go ahead and *comment on the issue* and ask for any help or clarification needed.
-F3D maintainers will see your comment and provide guidance as needed.
-You can also reach out on discord.
+F3D maintainers will see your comment, assign the issue to you and provide guidance as needed.

+It is also recommended to reach out on [discord](https://discord.f3d.app) to simplify communication, but it is not required.

-You can then fix the issue in your side and contribute it to the F3D repository, by following the workflow described below.
+You can then fix the issue or implement the feature on your side and contribute it to the F3D repository, by following the workflow described below.

 Of course, if you are already using F3D and want to improve it for your specific needs, because you want a feature or found a bug, that is definitely possible.
-Feel free to reach out for guidance by opening an issue or asking on discord.
+Feel free to reach out for guidance by opening an issue or asking on [discord](https://discord.f3d.app).

 Another way to get started is to improve the documentation.